AnthonyWuZYW/Machine-Learning-Projects/README.md

 neural-network.py: A simple neural network architecture with three layers and Relu as the activation function.
 Trained on MNIST datasets and saved trained model as .pth files.

+FGSM.py: The implementation of Fast Gradient Sign Method (FGSM) to generate adversarial images and its effect on performance.

 ## Regression

 ridge-regression.py: The two implementations of ridge regression (closed-form and gradient descent) and the performance evaluation with the Boston housing datasets.